Ewen Montagu: Operation Mincemeat

 While Commanding Officer of NID 17M, Montagu and Squadron Leader Charles Cholmondeley RAFVR conceived Operation Mincemeat, a major deception operation.
 Montagu had the idea of having a corpse dressed as a British officer wash ashore in Spain, carrying faked papers revealing plans for invasion of Greece (the real target was Sicily).
 The location chosen was where pro-German Spanish officials would show the papers to German agents.
 Montagu manufactured a false identity, "William Martin", for the body of Glyndwr Michael to have in his pockets: military ID, theatre ticket stubs, love letters and a photo of his fiancée, bills from a tailor and jeweller.
 To follow the normal wartime procedure that dead or missing officers were required to be listed in the obituary column of The Times, Acting Major William Martin was so listed in the edition of 4 June 1943.

 The Germans were fooled completely.
 German documents found after the war showed that the false information went all the way to Hitler's headquarters, and led to German forces being diverted to Greece.
 The invasion of Sicily was a success.
 Historian Hugh Trevor-Roper called it the best deception in the history of military deception.
 For his role in Operation Mincemeat, Montagu was appointed to the Military Division of the Order of the British Empire.
-In November 2021 the Jewish American Society for Historic Preservation, working with the Association of Jewish Ex-Servicemen and Women and the London Borough of Hackney placed a memorial at the Hackney Mortuary, where the corpse had been prepared.
+In November 2021 the Jewish American Society for Historic Preservation, working with the Association of Jewish Ex-Servicemen and Women and the London Borough of Hackney, placed a memorial at the Hackney Mortuary, where the corpse had been prepared.

 Later career

 From 1945 to 1973 Montagu held the position of Judge Advocate of the Fleet.
-He wrote The Man Who Never Was (1953), an account of Operation Mincemeat that was adapted as a theatrical film three years later.
+He wrote The Man Who Never Was (1953), an account of Operation Mincemeat, which was adapted as a theatrical film three years later.
 Montagu also wrote Beyond Top Secret Ultra, which focused more on the information technology and espionage tactics used in World War II.
 He was a governor of a public health project, the Peckham Experiment, in 1949.

 Before the Courts Act 1971 Montagu was Chairman of the Quarter Sessions for the Middlesex area of Greater London and recorder in the County of Hampshire.
 He was appointed Deputy Lieutenant of the County of Southampton.

-Montagu was president of the United Synagogue fom 1954 to 1962, and President of the Anglo-Jewish Association from December 1949 on.
+Montagu was president of the United Synagogue from 1954 to 1962, and President of the Anglo-Jewish Association from December 1949.

 Family

 Montagu's youngest brother, Ivor Montagu, was a film maker and Communist.
-Ewen Montagu married Iris, the daughter of the painter Solomon J. Solomon, in 1923.
-They had a son, Jeremy, who became an authority on musical instruments, and a daughter, Jennifer, who became an art historian.
+Ewen Montagu married Iris, the daughter of the painter Solomon J. Solomon, on 14 June 1923.
+They had a son, Jeremy (b.
+1927), who became an authority on musical instruments, and a daughter, Jennifer, who became an art historian.

 Montagu was a first cousin once removed of comedian Christopher Guest, through Montagu's maternal grandparents.